dszidi/floral-pi/README.md

 To be able to compile and install native add-ons from the npm registry you need to install the development tools:
 $ sudo apt install build-essential

+If this is freshly cloned from github then run...
+$ npm install

+To run the application...
+$ node app.js